Building the Union & Organizing for Strength

-1945 was another big year for our union.
-Our 6-day strike in September pretty much shut New York City down.
+Our 6-day strike in September 1945 pretty much shut New York City down.
 Reports are that about 1.5 million fellow New Yorkers would not cross the picket lines, nor would they climb the stairs (office building elevators could not run without an operator).
 The strike ended with a 10-year peace agreement and an all-important anti-discrimination policy.

-Our organizing model is relevant today in the Fight for $15, which started in New York City with our support as a campaign of fast-food workers to raise standards and win union representation.
-The Fight for $15 is now a national movement that has spawned a raise in the minimum wage in cities and states across the country, even as workers continue to fight for union representation and the power that comes from having a say on the job.
+The Fight for $15 first started in New York City as a campaign of fast-food workers to raise standards and win union representation.
+The Fight for $15 is now a national movement that has won raises for MILLIONS of low-wage workers in cities and states across the country, even as workers continue to fight for union representation and the power that comes from having a say on the job.